thosgood/this-weeks-finds/markdown/151-200/week174.md

 Note that as you cross a line labelled "L" from left to right, you go from region a to region b, which is our way of saying that L: a -> b.
-Similarly, as you cross a line labelled "R" from left to right, you go from region b to region a, since R: b \to a.
+Similarly, as you cross a line labelled "R" from left to right, you go from region b to region a, since R\colon  b \to  a.

 In terms of string diagrams, the triangle equations just say that we can straighten out a zig-zag: